Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Introduction

 When foundations of liberal democracies, such as fundamental rights and democracy itself, are under a threat by technologies and their use, law is expected to intervene~\citep{Hildebrandt20}, regardless of what ethicists think and say.
-And in liberal democracies it is the people, not ethicists, who possess the ultimate power to decide over the laws they perceive as necessary.
+While privacy and data protection violations are good examples on the threats to fundamental rights, a good and timely, but hardly the only, example of a threat to democracy is online election interference by foreign or domestic bad actors.
+Furthermore, in liberal democracies it is the people, not ethicists, who possess the ultimate power to decide over the laws they perceive as necessary.
 This cornerstone applies even when keeping in mind the necessary delegation of power in representative democracies and the EU's enduring democracy deficit.
-With this point in mind, the paper's qualitative observations about ordinary people's opinions and perceptions offer a lot to ponder also for ethicists.
+With this point in mind, the paper's qualitative observations about opinions and perceptions offer a lot to ponder also for ethicists.

+For everyone, a central tenet throughout the paper is a hypothetical skepticism of particularly European citizens and civil society groups toward recommendation systems.
+Such skepticism was already present during the negotiations of the General Data Protection Regulation (GDPR).
+Later on, signs of skepticism, which to some extent and implicitly correlate with so-called neo-luddism~\citep{Humberstone23}, have been present during the negotiations of the EU's recent technology regulations, including the DSA.
+However, in politics skepticism and critical viewpoints are one thing and business and other realities another.
+Thus, the central tenet must be evaluated against other interests and the outcome from the policy-making, the actual DSA.
+On these notes, the paper's background should be better elaborated.